 In order to do a correct braking - reducing speed - in universe of a spacecraft by retrograde firing of a rocket engine close to the moving Moon in orbit of Earth, the rocket engine outlet must evidently be at the right location and be positioned in right direction of flight during the 700 000 to 900 000 m braking trajectory ... thus the spacecraft flips 180° with pilots looking backwards ... not seeing the Moon at all through the spacecraft windows.

 The three brave space pilots flew backwards, when suddenly - at exactly the correct time and location - they were braking to drop into Moon orbit.
 At start of braking the 43.5 ton spacecraft velocity was 2 400 m/s.
-Then you applied the 12.7 (or 9.74) ton rocket brake force (127.28 kN or 97.4 kN according other sources) to your 43.5 ton spacecraft and braking started.
+Then you applied the 12.7 (or 9.74) ton rocket engine brake force (127.28 kN or 97.4 kN according other sources) to your 43.5 ton spacecraft and braking started.
 At end of braking, 357.5 seconds later spacecraft velocity was 1 500 m/s and you were in an elliptic Moon orbit after having spent 10.898 kg fuel at rate 30 kg/second.

-You probably were at same altitude 115 000 m during the manoeuvre, but who knows and cares?
+You probably were at same altitude 115 000 m during the maneuver, but who knows and cares?
 During this time the Moon and Apollo 11 moved 365 722 meter sideways which you had to consider one way or another.
 If you had directed your rocket engine in the wrong direction, you would not have been in orbit around the Moon but going astray or crashed.
 Note that Apollo 11 has no fuel reserves or redundancy.
 One error and you are finished!

 The conversation of the asstroholes during the 6 minutes lunar orbit insertion, LOI, burn between 75 hrs 50 minutes and 75 hrs 56 minutes of the flight does not reveal anything dramatic ... except that they can see the Moon while braking backwards with the LM at the end of the spacecraft.
 How was it possible?
 Were the three (crazy?) assholes aboard piloting the spacecraft manually with compass/chart pushing the brake button or pedal in the process looking out through the window like on an airplane?
 How did they know what was up/down/right/left and the directions of velocity and the force.